 Resource Type: Activities

-A collection of UCAR K-12 educational resources to support teachers with distance learning and families who are doing their own instruction about weather, climate, air quality, the Sun and space weather, and other Earth science topics.
+A collection of learning resources from UCAR to support remote learning and families learning at home about weather, air quality, space weather, and other Earth science topics.

 Students make a model of glacier motion and then design an experiment to figure out what affects the speed of a glacier.